Lockheed SR-71 Blackbird was a strategic reconnaissance aircraft developed for the United States Air Force.

 The plane was spotted by the Swedish Air Force, who send two JA-37 Viggen planes to observe the situation.
-The Blackbird changed the course and was headed for a Swedish island to do an emergency landing.
+The Blackbird changed the course and headed for a Swedish island to perform an emergency landing.

-The Viggens immediately understood the situation and escorted the plane until another pair JA-37s took over and sent it to safety.
+The Viggens immediately understood the situation and escorted the plane until another pair of JA-37s took over and guided it to safety.

 Declassified documents revealed that there were many MiG-25 Foxbats in the air ordered to shoot the Blackbird down, with one Foxbat having its missiles locked on the Blackbird.

 In 2018, the Swedish pilots would receive the USAF medal for their contribution to saving the plane.
 In 1990 the Blackbird would retire without having been shot down by an enemy.

 For numerous political and technical reasons, the Blackbird would retire in 1990.
 Some politicians and experts named the operational and maintenance costs as the main reason to retire the plane, which presented inflated values to back their claim.

 Some other critics claimed the lack of datalink (unavailability of live feed) and substitute technology such as UAVs and satellite imagery as the reason for the SR-71 to retire.
 However, the capabilities and technology of SR-71 were still very important and unmatched in 1989.

 That was the case with General Norman Schwarzkopf’s request for expedited reconnaissance, which could not be fulfilled because the SR-71s were retired.

 Until its first retirement, the Blackbird family had flown 53,490 total flight hours, of which 11,008 were mission flight hours.